OttoDIY/OttoDIYLib/README.md

  <img src="https://github.com/OttoDIY/Libraries/blob/master/OttoDIY_wirings.jpg" width="500" align="center">

  ## Contribute
- There are many ways you can contribute to this project:
+ There are 3 ways you can contribute to this project:
-1. Test and if find a problem post an issue.
+1. Test and if find a problem then post an issue.
-2. Helps us solve bugs by making pull request of the changes.
+2. Helps us solve the issues or other bugs by making pull request of the changes.
 3. Bring missing libraries from other Otto remixes here.

 Just make sure to keep consistency in the naming and make a record of the change or improvement made.
+Welcome to the Otto code development team!